 - 4. The Commerce Commission (the Commission) regulates the maximum annual revenue Aurora Energy can earn from its customers and the minimum quality of service it must deliver.
 In June 2020, we applied to the Commission for a Customised Price-Quality Path (CPP) to ensure we can keep delivering a safe network, stabilise reliability, and address the emerging risks of an ageing network. - 5.
-In March 2021, the Commission published its final decision on our CPP application, including a schedule of our forecast net allowable revenue for the five years from 1 April 2021 to 31 March 2026. - 6.
-In the past 12 months, we have shifted our focus to improving the cost reflectiveness of our pricing structures in readiness for the significant electrification we expect as New Zealand pursues its decarbonisation goals.
-In April 2021, we published our five-year pricing strategy and roadmap for pricing improvements.
-In November and December 2021, we consulted widely on our pricing strategy with consumers and key stakeholders, and are now focussed on implementing the necessary changes to give effect to our strategy.
-Section 2 of this document details our pricing strategy and roadmap, and section 3 outlines the progress we have made in the past year and the consequential implications for pricing from 1 April 2022.
+In March 2021, the Commission published its final decision on the CPP application, including a schedule of forecast net allowable revenue for the five years from 1 April 2021 to 31 March 2026. - 6.
+In April 2021, Aurora Energy published and consulted on the five-year pricing strategy and roadmap for pricing improvements to prepare for the significant electrification expected as New Zealand pursues its decarbonisation goals. - 7.
+Section 2 of this document details the pricing strategy and roadmap, and section 3 outlines the progress made in the past year and the consequential implications for pricing from 1 April 2023.